Douglas Steinbrech

-Douglas S. Steinbrech, MD, FACS, (born 1965) is a plastic and reconstructive surgeon affiliated with Lenox Hill Hospital, the NYU Langone Medical Center in New York City and the New York Eye and Ear Infirmary of Mount Sinai and NYU Langone Medical Center.
+Douglas S. Steinbrech (born 1965) is a plastic and reconstructive surgeon affiliated with Lenox Hill Hospital, the NYU Langone Medical Center in New York City and the New York Eye and Ear Infirmary of Mount Sinai and NYU Langone Medical Center.
 He left Gotham Plastic Surgery in 2022 to open the first male aesthetic plastic surgery practice in the US.

 Education and training

 Steinbrech received a Bachelor of Science degree in biology from the University of Iowa College of Liberal Arts and Sciences in 1988.
 Then, he attended medical school at the University of Iowa Carver College of Medicine where he graduated in 1994.

 Career

 Steinbrech is a Fellow of the American College of Surgeons since 2008.
 He is currently a clinical instructor at the New York University School of Medicine, practices at Gotham Plastic Surgery, and is a member of several medical societies including the American Society for Aesthetic Plastic Surgery, the American Society of Plastic Surgeons and the American Medical Association.